ana-vranic/bipartite-networks-growth/README.md

 - probability that user makes new group $p_g$
 - probability that user perform social linking $p_{aff}$
 - random linking could be uniform $random$, or $preferential$ when user has preference toward larger groups

+---

+Our empirical analasys is based on Reddit and Meetup datasets.
+Here we do not give the raw datasets, only the final results of calculated group sizes distributions.
+The Meetup dataset could be downloaded with Meetup API, while Redddit data could be downloaded on https://pushshift.io/.